mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

 **Important:**

 - Review the [release notes](/1.11/release-notes/) before upgrading DC/OS.
 - Due to a cluster configuration issue with overlay networks, it is recommended to set `enable_ipv6` to false in `config.yaml` when upgrading or configuring a new cluster.
 If you have already upgraded to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true` then do not add new nodes until DC/OS 1.11.3 has been released.
-You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302). [enterprise type="inline" size="small" /]
+You can find additional information and a more detailed remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302). [enterprise type="inline" size="small" /]
 - There are new options in the `config.yaml` file which must be declared prior to upgrading.
 Even if you have previously installed DC/OS successfully with your `config.yaml` file, the file will require new additions to function with DC/OS 1.11.
 Check if `fault_domain_enabled` and `enable_ipv6` are added in the `config.yaml` file.
 You can review the sample file [here](/latest/installing/ent/custom/advanced/#create-a-configuration-file). [enterprise type="inline" size="small" /]
 - If IPv6 is disabled in the kernel, then IPv6 must be disabled in the `config.yaml` file for the upgrade to succeed.
 - The Advanced installation method is the _only_ recommended upgrade path for DC/OS.
 It is recommended that you familiarize yourself with the [Advanced DC/OS Installation Guide](/1.11/installing/oss/custom/advanced) before proceeding.